A Common Pool of Privacy Problems: Legal and Technical Lessons from a Large-Scale Web-Scraped Machine Learning Dataset: Discussion

 \subsubsection{Researching web-scraped data}

-Specifically for researchers, we repeat the need to release datasets with constricted use licenses that are legally enforceable, such as the RAIL license \citep{contractor2022behavioral} rather than restriction-free licenses when artifacts are not intended to be deployed for commercial use.
+Specifically for researchers, we repeat the need to release datasets with constricted use licenses like the RAIL license \citep{contractor2022behavioral} (although enforcement still remains an open question) rather than restriction-free licenses when artifacts are not intended to be deployed for commercial use.
 While research often builds on top of other work for collaboration and advancements, these dependencies become more difficult to trace as literature proliferates --- researchers should be more critical of the practice of training on web-scraped datasets just because prior work has done so.
 Even as research exemptions are included in existing privacy laws, there are still certain expectations that collected data for research aligns with data protection principles: GDPR safeguards in Article 81 \citep{gdpr}, for instance, require data minimization and anonymization to fulfill the research purpose, and that the use of personal data does not affect individuals.

 Our work reveals that privacy risks still remain with studying personal data on the internet for research purposes, as we highlight settings where data may not be considered ``legally public'' even if collected from the web.
 University institutional review boards should re-evaluate existing web-scraped datasets that previously gained IRB approval and re-examine their exemption protocols, given the amount of personally-identifiable information of real individuals found on the web (whether publicly available or not).